UEFA Europa League: History

 The match between Lech Poznań and Deportivo La Coruña in the 2008–09 season.

 The era of the 2000s began with victory for Galatasaray, the first team to lift the trophy having begun the season in the UEFA Champions League and the First Turkish team to win the trophy, defeating Arsenal.
 Liverpool won the competition for the third time in 2001.
 In 2002, Feyenoord became winners for the second time, defeating Borussia Dortmund.
 Porto triumphed in the 2003 and 2011 tournaments, with the latter victory against fellow Portuguese side Braga.

 In 2004, the cup returned to Spain with Valencia being victorious.
 CSKA Moscow won in 2005.
 Sevilla succeeded on two consecutive occasions in 2006 and 2007, the latter in a final against fellow Spaniards Espanyol.
-Zenit Saint Petersburg won in 2008, defeating fellow finalists Rangers FC.
+Zenit Saint Petersburg won in 2008, defeating fellow finalists Rangers.
 Ukraine's Shakhtar Donetsk, won in 2009, the first Ukrainian side to do so.

 Since the 2009–10 season, the competition was rebranded as the UEFA Europa League.
 At the same time, the UEFA Intertoto Cup, UEFA's third-tier competition, was discontinued and merged into the new Europa League.

 Atlético Madrid won twice in three seasons, in 2010 and 2012, the latter in another all-Spanish final between them and Athletic Bilbao.
 In 2013, Chelsea became the first Champions League holders to win the UEFA Cup/Europa League the following year.
 In 2014, Sevilla won their third cup in eight years after defeating Benfica on penalties.
 In 2015, Sevilla won their fourth UEFA Cup/Europa League and, in an unprecedented feat, they defended their title a third year in a row beating Liverpool in the 2016 final, making them the most successful team in the history of the competition with five titles.
 Atlético won their third title in 2018.
 The 2019 all-London final between Chelsea and Arsenal was the first UEFA Cup/Europa League final between two teams from the same city.
 Sevilla added a record-extending sixth victory in 2020, after defeating Inter Milan, and won an unprecedented seventh title in 2023.
+Sevilla and Tottenham Hotspur are the only clubs to have won the competition in three different decades.